 Individuals and Families who are eligible for Medicaid are not entitled to the credit.
 Individuals with income above 400% of the FPL are also not entitled to the credit.

-Table 1 shows how the maximum annual premium for a family of four is reduced depending on the percentage of the FPL.
+Table 1 shows how the Silver plan monthly premium for a family of four is reduced depending on the percentage of the FPL.
 The percent of Government Premium Subsidy is also shown.
-FPL equal to $23,550 is assumed (2013).
+FPL equal to $24,250 (2015) is assumed.
+The table is for states that approved Medicaid expansion.

 How the Premium Tax Credit can be applied